Purpose

 Activities

-- Assembling a database of pre-disaster hospital assessments
+- Assembling and geolocating a global database of pre-disaster hospital assessments

 - Courtney Welton-Mitchell, Natural Hazards Center & Colorado School of Public Health, University of Colorado